 Calling all 14 Days of Love #Giveaway lovers!
 Re-tweet our next post for your chance at 5 extra entries!

 — Hair La Vie (@HairLaVie) February 5, 2015

 Is this promotion on Instagram entirely separate from the one I just entered?
-Their Instagram post says sign up from the link in their bio, so I click on the link and it redirects me to the same giveaway page, so I’ll assume it is the same promotion.
+Their Instagram post says to sign up from the link in their bio, so I click on the link, and it redirects me to the same giveaway page, so I’ll assume it is the same promotion.

 Mistake #4: Earning bonus entries is too confusing

 I head on over to their Facebook page to investigate further, and I see that on February 3rd, they made a post that says you can get 5 extra entries for tagging a friend in a comment.

 Again, I’ve already entered their sweepstakes, and the email I use on Facebook is different than the email I used to enter their sweepstakes.

 I’ll give them the benefit of the doubt on this one, but it appears they are manually applying entries to people by matching up the names of people who left a Facebook comment to the names of the people that entered through their entry form.